jasalt/phel-wp-plugin/README.md

 ## Development container

-For quick and simple local dev installation `docker-compose.yml` file is included which uses [Bitnami WordPress](https://hub.docker.com/r/bitnami/wordpress/) image.
+For quick and simple local dev installation `docker-compose.yml` file is included and `Dockerfile` using official WordPress Bookworkm image with WP-CLI and XDebug added.
 This can be especially useful also for providing re-producible bug reports.

 ```
 git clone git@github.com:jasalt/phel-wp-plugin.git